MTandHJ/rbc/README.md

 ### File Structure

-- data: the file stroing datasets; you could overwrite the config.py in utils to specify the path.
+- data: the file storing datasets; you could overwrite the config.py in utils to specify the path.
 - rbc
     - models: some nerual network structures
     - utils: ...